jcchikikomori/wp-swiper-slider-svn/readme.txt

 - Enable/disable nav buttons.
 - Two CSS area for nav button design.

+Note: Shortcodes are used like this (in case you don't see the shortcode field) :
+[wp_swiper id=145]
+145 is the ID of the slider (visible in the url of the 'Edit slider' page).

 == Installation ==

 1. Install the plugin through the WordPress plugins screen directly, or upload plugin files into /wp-content/plugins/ directory.